 However, mixing your own fertilizer allows you to fine-tune the level of each nutrient to your plants’ exact requirements, and you can save a ton of money in the long run.
 Also, making your own hydroponic nutrient solution is easy.
 It just requires some preparation and a keen eye.

 Before you mix a drop, you need to take the time to read about nutrients.
 Find out what they do and how they work.
 Also, learn about the types of nutrients that your individual plants need.
 Each nutrient corresponds to a different function within the plant.

 All plants depend on the same primary macronutrients and micronutrients, but their ratios in solution will vary based on what you are growing.
 Know your plants, and know what and how much they need before you begin.

 Next, you’re going to need supplies.
-The most important thing on your shopping list is the various nutrient salts that will serve as the base of your fertilizer.
-Phosphorus, nitrogen, calcium, and all the other essential elements you need are available in this solid crystalline form.
+The most important things on your shopping list are the various nutrient salts that will serve as the base of your fertilizer.
+Phosphorus, nitrogen, calcium and all the other essential elements you need are available in this solid crystalline form.

 When the nutrient salts are mixed with water to make your solution, they break down and provide nutrition as they are absorbed by your plant’s root system.

 Your water should be clean.
 You always end up with a better feed mix if you can use water run through a filtration system to remove unwanted contaminants.
 Next, you need a few buckets; one for each part of the solution.